tomjoht/tomjoht.github.io/_restapicourse/docapis_json_console.md

 console.log(response);
 ```

-Logging responses to the console is one of the most useful ways to test whether an API response is working or not.
+Logging responses to the console is one of the most useful ways to test whether an API response is working (it's also helpful for debugging or troubleshooting your code).
 The console collapses each object inside its own expandable section.
 This allows you to inspect the payload.

 You can add other information to the console log message.
 To preface the log message with a string, add something like this: